 Giles is recognised as a robust, thorough advocate.
 He has a clear grasp of commercial issues and how best to overcome them.
 He works with his clients, favouring a team approach, particularly when faced with complex issues.
 With an in-depth understanding of the commercial world, he is adept at keeping his clients informed and aware of any issues that may arise at the earliest opportunity.
 Giles is a truly commercial litigator in terms of approach to his cases and his clients’ interests and needs.
-He recognises the importance of achieving his clients’ aims and objectives (whether at trial or through ADR) as quickly and as cost effectively as possible.
+He recognises the importance of leading a legal team in order to achieve his clients’ aims and objectives (whether at trial or through ADR) as quickly and as cost effectively as possible.

 His practice has a particular emphasis on civil and corporate fraud, company and contentious insolvency work, professional negligence (claimant and defendant) and banking.